Interesting article in The Economist (thanks Terry) on suicide:

 Activists say the government does too little to prevent suicide.
 Christine Moutier of the American Foundation for Suicide Prevention complains that only $40m of federal funding will go to anti-suicide programmes this year.
 This does not include the billions the government spends on mental-health problems more broadly.

-I think the following comment to the article is probably on target for the lack of focus on suicide:
+I think the following comment to the article is probably on target about the lack of focus on suicide:

 “If suicide doesn’t get enough attention, it’s because it’s mostly men committing it.”